ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-IOC-Workflow.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > Creating an IOC Workflow

-All theses tasks that need to be completed for an IOC to be regarded as complete.
+All these tasks that need to be completed for an IOC to be regarded as complete.

 1. The IOC is created (via stream driver, lvDCOM or asyn etc.)
     * [StreamDevice Instructions](Creating-an-ISIS-StreamDevice-IOC)